-This is a rare documentary, Pardesi, filmed in 1991 by French filmmakers Martina Catella and Michel Follin, produced by PMA-Ethnies Visions.
+This is a rare documentary, Pardesi, released in 1992 by French filmmakers Martina Catella and Michel Follin, produced by PMA-Ethnies Visions.
 Most of the dialogue is in English with French subtitles throughout.
 The word “pardesi” means foreigner or stranger in (ironically) both Urdu and Hindi, from par (other) and desi (country).

 Central to the consideration of these questions for Nawaz is his Islamic faith and tradition.
 In one scene, Nawaz asks Dr. Akbar Ahmed (formerly Chair of Pakistan Studies at the University of Cambridge) “Can I be a musician and a Muslim?”
 Dr. Ahmed’s basic answer is yes, if done in the right spirit, and among Dr. Ahmed’s words of wisdom is this: